miguelmota/solidity-idiosyncrasies/README.md

 # Contributing

-Pull requests are always welcomed for explaining or showing code that is not intuitive.
+Pull requests are always welcomed for explaining or showing a solidity feature that is not intuitive.

 # Issues

-Ethereum and Solidity is quickly evolving so some things may no longer be relevant in the future.
+Ethereum and Solidity are quickly evolving so some things may no longer be relevant in the future.

 Please submit an issue or make a pull request if something in incorrect.